Telepen

-Telepen is a name of a barcode symbology designed to express all 128 ASCII characters without using shift characters for code switching, and using only two different widths for bars and spaces.
-(Unlike Code 128, which uses shifts and four different element widths.)
-The symbology was devised by George Sims of SB Electronic Systems Ltd.Telepen was originally designed in the UK in 1972.
+Telepen is a name of the barcode symbology designed to encode all 128 ASCII characters without using shift characters for code switching, and only using two different widths for both bars and spaces.
+(Unlike Code 128, which uses shifts and four different element widths).
+The symbology was devised by George Sims of SB Electronic Systems Ltd. Telepen was originally designed in the UK in 1972.

 Unlike most linear barcodes, Telepen does not define independent encodings for each character, but instead operates on a stream of bits.
-It is able to represent any bit stream containing an even number of 0 bits, and is applied to ASCII bytes with even parity, which satisfy that rule.
+It is able to represent any bit stream containing an even number of 0 bits, and is applied to ASCII bytes with even parity, which satisfies that rule.
 Bytes are encoded in little-endian bit order.

-The string of bits is divided into 1 bits, and blocks of the form 01*0.
-That is, blocks beginning an ending with a 0 bit, with any number of 1 bits in between.
+The string of bits is divided into single 1 bits and blocks of the form 01*0.
+That is, blocks beginning and ending with a 0 bit, with any number of 1 bits in between.

 These are then encoded as follows: